Novel Coronavirus 2019 Health Alert

 - You have respiratory symptoms including fever, cough, sore throat or shortness of breath

-We may need to reschedule your appointment or, if applicable, offer you a phone or video appointment instead.
+Please call us immediately, as we will need to reschedule your appointment or, if applicable, offer you a phone or video appointment instead.

 If you are pregnant: You should continue to take good care of your health as normal, and continue with your regular visits to your Alana Obstetrician, unless we advise you otherwise.
 If any of the above applies to you, or you develop respiratory symptoms or fever, please telephone your Alana Obstetrician on 02 9009 5255.